 Location-Based Services – These include applications resulting from highly precise positioning, even in crowded environments.

-On the downside, UWB connectivity will also expose users to targeted advertising or precise location tracking could compromise user privacy.
+On the downside, UWB connectivity will also expose users to targeted advertising and precise location tracking could compromise user privacy.
 This is why Apple added an option to disable its U1 UWB chip altogether.

-How does Samsung Galaxy Note20 Ultra use UWB connectivity?
+How Samsung phones use UWB connectivity?

 Samsung has worked closely with Google to get UWB on Note 20 Ultra integrated with Nearby share protocol.
 Another UWB device will show encircled in a blue ring in the Nearby Share menu on Note 20 Ultra.

-Samsung has revealed its plans to develop UWB connectivity on Galaxy Note 20 Ultra for Smart Things Find, which will use AR interface and help locate smart objects indoors, and also as a Digital key that will help you unlock doors, cars etc.
+Samsung has revealed its plans to develop UWB connectivity on Galaxy Note 20 Ultra for Smart Things Find, which will use AR interface and help locate smart objects indoors, and also as a Digital key that will help you unlock doors, cars, etc.

-Phones with Ultra-wideband (UWB) connectivity
+Phones with Ultra-wideband (UWB) connectivity support

 Only two phones have UWB support as of today, but Xiaomi and other android OEMs are expected to come aboard soon.